labzero/bootleg/README.md

 * `build` - Takes only one host.
 If a list is given, only the first hosts is used and a warning may result.
 If this role isn't set the release packaging will be done locally.
-* `app` -  Takes a lists of hosts, or a string with one host.
+* `app` -  Takes a list of hosts, or a string with one host.

 ## Building and deploying a release